ParthMahajan1020/DayScribe/README.md

 - At the end of the day, mark each task as completed or incomplete.

-- Your tasks will be saved automatically in a pretty CSV file (daily_tasks_pretty.csv).
+- Your tasks will be saved automatically in a pretty CSV file (daily_tasks_record.csv).

 ---